 In addition to collecting data from invoices, audits are performed quarterly at our largest 1,000 facilities.

-In 2012, AT&T and Bloom Energy Corporation announced that a second wave of Bloom Energy Servers (Bloom Boxes) will be installed at 17 additional AT&T sites in California and Connecticut, making AT&T Bloom Energy’s largest non-utility customer at the time.
-AT&T was the first telecommunications service provider to utilize Bloom Energy Servers to help power its operations.
-This breakthrough solid oxide fuel cell technology provides clean, reliable, affordable onsite power that reduces CO2 emissions by approximately 50 percent compared to the grid and virtually eliminates all SOx, NOx and other harmful smog forming particulate emissions.
+In 2013, AT&T and Bloom Energy Corporation installed Bloom Energy servers at 11 additional AT&T sites in California and Connecticut.
+By year end 2013, AT&T, the first telecommunications service provider to use Bloom Energy Servers, had become Bloom Energy's largest non-utility customer.
+The solid oxide fuel cell technology provides clean, reliable, affordable onsite power that reduces CO2 emissions by approximately 50 percent compared to the grid and virtually eliminates all SOx, NOx and other harmful smog forming particulate emissions.

 We are always exploring collaborative relationships to expand our alternative energy portfolio.
 In Austin, Texas we have continued our involvement with Austin Energy’s GreenChoice alternative energy program, through which we purchase 10 percent of our electricity consumption for all AT&T facilities in the area.
 This effort will help us avoid 7.2 million kWh of fossil fuel-generated electricity each year.

 We worked with Rocky Mountain Institute (RMI) on their Portfolio RetroFit Challenge.
 The challenge serves as a vehicle through which companies and RMI can collaborate on the investigation and implementation of deep energy efficiency measures across office buildings.
 We openly share the results with others that may benefit from the experience.